vikashg/amazon-bedrock-agents-healthcare-lifesciences/evaluations/README.md

 # Biomarker Multi-Agent Evaluation

 This folder provides resources needed to evaluate the Biomarker Supervisor Agent against the [Bedrock Agent Evaluation Framework](https://github.com/aws-samples/amazon-bedrock-agent-evaluation-framework/tree/main).

+The framework has the following features:
+* Evaluate Bedrock Agent on its capabilities (RAG, Text-to-SQL, Custom tool use) and overall Chain-of-Thought
+* Comprehensive evaluation results and trace data sent to Langfuse with built-in visual dashboards
+* Supports trace parsing and evaluations for various Bedrock Agent configuration options

+It addresses the following technical challenges:
+* Unavailability of End-to-End Agent Evaluation
+* Challenging Experiment Management
+* Lack of Agent Observability

 ![HCLS Agent Evaluation](img/hcls_evaluation.png)